peter-duongGHub/Expense-Tracker/README.md

 ```

 #### Step 4 - Extract Zip File, Obtain from Repository & Running the Application
-Users must download Peter's Expense Tracker Terminal Application zip file and have the file extracted to use the terminal application.
+Users must download Peter's Expense Tracker Terminal Application zip file and have the file extracted (from Canva) or download the source code from GitHub(https://github.com/peter-duongGHub?tab=repositories) to use the terminal application.
 The Expense tracking application source code file will be located in {PeterDuong}_T1A3 directory and can be run with the following methods using a terminal such as Ubuntu.
 Ensure you have followed the necessary steps above first (install Python, Pip, Python Interpreter etc.)

 **4a Open a terminal**